pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/compound-text-search.md

 }
 ```

-Note, this definition indicates that the index should use the _lucene-english_ analyzer and include all document fields to be searchable with their inferred data types.
+> _TThis definition indicates that the index should use the _lucene-english_ analyzer and include all document fields to be searchable with their inferred data types._

 ## Aggregation Pipeline